aws/aws-toolkit-vscode/docs/browser.md

 ### General Notes

 -   To see logs, using the Command Palette search: `Toggle Developer Tools`.
 Then go to the `Console` tab.
 In browser mode VS Code seems to duplicate log messages, idk how to fix this.
 -   The difference between browser mode and Node.js/desktop is that browser mode is in an actual browser environment so certain things like Node.js modules will **not** be available.

-### Running in VSCode Browser Mode

-The following steps will result in a VSCode Extension window running with the AWS Toolkit extension installed.
-You can also debug.

-- In the `Run & Debug` menu run: `Extension (browser)`

-#### Testing

-To run unit tests:

-- In the `Run & Debug` menu run: `Extension Tests (browser)`

 ## Running in an actual Browser

-The following steps will result in a Chrome window running with VS Code and the Browser version of the AWS Toolkit extension installed.
+The following steps will result in a Chrome window running with VS Code and the Browser version of the AWS Toolkit extension installed:

-1. In the terminal run: `npm run browserRun`
+1. (Recommended) To have the Chrome window save your VS Code state after closing it, you need to modify the node module which executes the playwright method that opens it.
+In `node_modules/@vscode/test-web/out/index.js#openBrowser()` make the following change:

+    Before:

+    ```typescript
+    const browser = await browserType.launch({ headless, args, devtools: options.devTools })
+    const context = await browser.newContext({ viewport: null })
+    ```

+    After:

+    ```typescript
+    const tempContextDir = path.join(process.cwd(), '.vscode-test-web/aws-toolkit-user-dir')
+    const browser = await browserType.launchPersistentContext(tempContextDir, {
+        headless,
+        args,
+        devtools: options.devTools,
+        viewport: null,
+    })
+    const context = browser
+    ```

+2. In the `Run & Debug` menu select the `Extension (Chrome)` option

+> Note: To stop the debug session, you need to click the read `Disconnect` button multiple times

+> Note: Setting breakpoints in VS Code works

 #### (OPTIONAL) Enabling CORS